wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/04-extending-the-wp-rest-api.md

 It's important to ensure that the `show_in_rest` property is set to true, otherwise the custom field will not be available in the REST API.

-This will enable the custom field to be added to the REST API schema for the post, and will also allow you to post data to the custom field using the REST API.
-This is handled by passing the custom field as a key value pair in the meta object of the request body.
+This will enable the custom field to be added to the REST API schema for a post, and will also allow you to post data to the custom field using the REST API.
+This is handled by passing the custom field as a key value pair in the `meta object` of the request body.

 ```json
 {